Business rules engine

-IT use
+IT use case

 In any IT application, business rules can change more frequently than other parts of the application code.
 Rules engines or inference engines serve as pluggable software components which execute business rules that a business rules approach has externalized or separated from application code.
 This externalization or separation allows business users to modify the rules without the need for IT intervention.
 The system as a whole becomes more easily adaptable with such external business rules, but this does not preclude the usual requirements of QA and other testing.

 History

 An article in Computerworld traces rules engines to the early 1990s and to products from the likes of Pegasystems, Fair Isaac Corp, ILOG and eMerge from Sapiens.

 Design strategies

 Many organizations' rules efforts combine aspects of what is generally considered workflow design with traditional rule design.
 This failure to separate the two approaches can lead to problems with the ability to re-use and control both business rules and workflows.
 Design approaches that avoid this quandary separate the role of business rules and workflows as follows: